 Résumé

-To study the effectiveness of a new intrauterine degradable polymer film (Womed Leaf®) in the management of moderate to severe IUA.
+To study the effectiveness of a new intrauterine degradable polymer film (Womed Leaf) in the management of moderate to severe intrauterine adhesions (IUA).

-PREG2 study was a multi-centre, double-blind, randomised, controlled, stratified, two-arm superiority clinical trial conducted in 16 centres in 7 countries.
+PREG-2 study was a multicenter, double-blind, randomized, controlled, stratified, two-arm superiority clinical trial conducted in 16 centers in seven countries.

-Following adhesiolysis, patients were randomised at a 1:1 ratio to either have a Womed Leaf film inserted (intervention group) or not (control group).
+After adhesiolysis, patients were randomized at a 1:1 ratio to either have a Womed Leaf film inserted (intervention group) or not (control group).

-The primary effectiveness endpoint of the study was the change in AFS IUA score on second-look hysteroscopy (SLH), assessed by an independent evaluator, compared to baseline.
-Information on rate of no IUA and responder rate were collected as secondary effectiveness outcomes, and reported adverse events and patient reported outcomes as safety and tolerability measures.
+The primary effectiveness endpoint of the study was the change in AFS IUA score on second-look hysteroscopy (SLH), assessed by an independent evaluator, and compared with baseline.
+Information on the rate of no IUA and responder rate was collected as secondary effectiveness outcomes, while reported adverse events and patient-reported outcomes as safety and tolerability measures.

-Womed Leaf is effective and safe in the management of symptomatic severe or moderate intrauterine adhesions.
+Womed Leaf is effective and safe in the management of symptomatic severe or moderate IUAs.

-PREG2 study was a multi-centre, double-blind, randomised, controlled, stratified, two-arm superiority clinical trial conducted in 16 centres in 7 countries.
+PREG-2 study was a multicenter, double-blind, randomized, controlled, stratified, two-arm superiority clinical trial conducted in 16 centers in seven countries.

-Following adhesiolysis, patients were randomised at a 1:1 ratio to either have a Womed Leaf film inserted (intervention group) or not (control group).
+After adhesiolysis, patients were randomized at a 1:1 ratio to either have a Womed Leaf film inserted (intervention group) or not (control group).

-The primary effectiveness endpoint of the study was the change in AFS IUA score on second-look hysteroscopy (SLH), assessed by an independent evaluator, compared to baseline.
-Information on rate of no IUA and responder rate were collected as secondary effectiveness outcomes, and reported adverse events and patient reported outcomes as safety and tolerability measures.
+The primary effectiveness endpoint of the study was the change in AFS IUA score on second-look hysteroscopy (SLH), assessed by an independent evaluator, and compared with baseline.
+Information on the rate of no IUA and responder rate was collected as secondary effectiveness outcomes, while reported adverse events and patient-reported outcomes as safety and tolerability measures.

-Womed Leaf is effective and safe in the management of symptomatic severe or moderate intrauterine adhesions.
+Womed Leaf is effective and safe in the management of symptomatic severe or moderate IUAs.

 Mots-clé